charleennewland/blog/operational_excellence_pt1.md

 #### What is Continuous Improvement?
 There are several definitions for continuous improvement in academic writing.
 Although there are similarities between these definitions, they all emphasise a different point of view.
 In the work of **Deming** [1] continuous improvement is defined as “Improve constantly and forever the system of production and service (Principle 5 of transformation).”
 While **Bessant et al**., [2] describes continuous improvement as “A particular bundle of routines which can help an organisation improve what it currently does”.
-According to **Boer & Gertsen**.
-[3] continuous improvement is described as “the planned, organised and systematic process of ongoing, incremental and company-wide change of existing practices aimed at improving company performance”.
+According to **Boer & Gertsen** [3] continuous improvement is described as “the planned, organised and systematic process of ongoing, incremental and company-wide change of existing practices aimed at improving company performance”.

 These definitions outline what an organisation should be doing in terms of continuous improvement, but in this article, I will use the following definition due to its specificity and a strong emphasis on the practical aspect: